Sometimes things are a matter of perspective, but oppressing the human spirit is always a losing proposition.

 Gratitude.
 It doesn’t have to be award ceremonies, brass bands, medals, trophies, plaques, etc. It can be as simple as saying “good job”, “that looks great”, “thank you for doing that”.
 Although, I think the more specific the gratitude is the more sincerity it may communicate.
 The thing is, we all need it.
 We all need it and I venture most of us don’t get our MDR (minimum daily requirement).
 And when we live within a population which is suffering for lack of recognition and gratitude it becomes even harder to find.
 Yet it is a resource which we all have the ability to produce more of!

 Sometimes a group of people, a family, a business, a corporation, may try implementing a standardized form of displaying recognition and/or gratitude.
 As a culture we have some holidays which offer the opportunity to express gratitude: Mother’s Day, Father’s Day, and Thanksgiving to name a few.
 Birthdays may offer an opportunity to give someone some overdue recognition.
 These things are generally great, however, they are always made better when they hold some sincere, spontaneous gratitude.
 You know, the kind that touches you where you live and warms you.
 Have you ever received that type of gratitude?
-I hope so.
 It’s worth noting that possibly nothing can make another person feel grateful for having you in their life like giving that person some deserved gratitude and recognition.
 Just like the way it works with so many other emotions, gratitude breeds gratitude.

 The more sincere, the more thought out, the more the giver of the gratitude actually feels the offering, the greater the potential the gratitude has of making a positive difference in the life of the recipient.
 Expressions of gratitude that are given out with shallowness of thought, mechanical in nature, can fall away from the recipient like colored confetti dropped from the ceiling.
 A piece or two may find a spot to stick to for a while.
 If the person is hungry for gratitude (and who isn’t) they may be slower to brush it off.
-But if they don’t it will in it’s own, usually short, time fall away.
+But if they don’t it will in its own, usually short, time fall away.

 Gratitude is like food, the higher the quality the greater the good when taken in.